 Many successful ecommerce success stories started with a hobby.
-You can make some money from your creative pursuits, and you just might even have a serious business idea.
+You can make some money from your creative pursuits and might even have a serious business idea.

 One hobby you can turn into an online business idea is woodworking.
 And you don’t need to be a skilled artisan to turn some woodworking projects into products.
 There are projects suitable for all skill levels—it’s just a matter of figuring out which project is right for you.